Torna alla panoramica

 3. Patients and investigators may decline randomisation to one or more trial regimens but will be eligible for trial entry as long as they can be randomised between a minimum of two study arms.

-1. Patients who have previously received one of the randomised regimens may not be randomised to receive that chemotherapy regimen again
+4. Patients who have previously received one of the trial regimens off-trial may not be randomised to receive that chemotherapy regimen again.
+However, patients who have received cyclophosphamide during first line therapy may be

 Altri dati sulla sperimentazione nel registro primario dell’OMS